NavAbility/NavAbilitySDK.py/docs/getting-started.md

 ```

-# Starting a Python REPL for the Examples
+# Starting a Python REPL and Importing

 To use the NavAbility SDK example in a REPL you need to start it with `asyncio`, i.e. run `python -m asyncio`.
 Together with a [virtual environment][py-venv], the entire call becomes:
 ```python